REGIONAL DISCUSSIONS:

 http://www.africom.mil/AboutAFRICOM.asp

 ole Nkarei wrote:Five years after being Officially Activated, 1st oct 2007, AFRICOM is still based in Europe after facing an Africa-wide bycott campaign by South Africa and Kenya.
 Now, finally Botswana has succumbed to Sammy, although SADC threatens to Air-blockade Botsana in consequence.
 Why is Africa so fearful of Sammy's AFRICOM?
-Take a peek at AFRICOM ''Mission Statement''''..protects and defends the national security interests of the United States by strengthening the defense capabilities of African states and regional organizations and, when directed, conducts military operations, in order to deter and defeat transnational threats and to provide a security environment conducive to good governance and development.''
+Take a peek at AFRICOM ''Mission Statement''

 @ON indeed